Chia-Network/website/webroot/faq/faq.md

 + <b>Q: What scripting language will Chia use?</b>

-A: We will be going with minimally modified Bitcoin script for starters (but with a switch to BLS signatures) and longer term probably going with Simplicity.
+A: We will be going with a modified Bitcoin script for starters and with a switch to BLS signatures. <a href = "https://www.youtube.com/watch?v=Og52VDU-pjc">This talk</a> explains our reasons for both changes.
+Longer term we will add Simplicity once it's available.
 We're building on the Bitcoin codebase, so core development will be in C/C++.